rentaflop/rentaflop-site/_posts/how-to-speed-up-blender-render-times.md

 so it’s important to experiment with different settings to find the right balance between speed and quality.
 * **Optimize Animations**: Unlike a still image, not every frame in an animation needs to be high resolution with many samples.
 This is because the viewer only sees each frame for a fraction of a second, which isn't enough time to notice the small loss of detail associated with lower resolution and noisier images.
+In some cases, you can even reduce the number of frames per second to limit the amount of rendering to be done.
+For instance, if you're using 30 fps, try lowering to the standard (for many things) 24 fps.
-Lower these settings in animations to see a significant speed boost in rendering.
+Lowering these settings in animations can result in a significant speed boost in rendering.
 * **Adjust Tile Size**: Experiment with different tile sizes to find the optimal balance between performance and memory usage.
 Larger tile sizes generally perform better, especially when using GPU rendering.
 * **Use GPU Rendering**: One of the most effective ways to speed up Blender render times is to use GPU rendering instead of CPU rendering.